HISTORY OF THE CENTRAL GEORGIA ELECTRIC MEMBERSHIP CORPORATION

 The investor-owned companies did not accept the financial encouragement of President Roosevelt; so, Senator George W. Norris of Nebraska and Congressman Sam Rayburn of Texas, introduced bills in the U. S. Congress to set up a permanent REA agency.
 On May 21, 1936, the President signed the Rural Electrification Administration Act.
 Shortly thereafter, each of these states passed legislation enabling the formation of non-profit cooperatives, so that these co-ops could apply for loan funds from REA.

 The “REA Movement” spread rapidly throughout the nation.
 Farmers joined together, formed electric cooperatives, secured REA loan funds, obtained easements for distribution lines, and the electrification of rural America was underway.
 The movement has not only electrified 99% of the rural area in America, but the idea has spread and is operative in many foreign countries.

 Today, RUS, as part of the U. S. Department of Agriculture is still an active and viable government agency.
 Loan funds are not only available to electric and telephone cooperatives to help them improve and expand services to members throughout America, but also generation and transmission cooperatives.

 The “REA Movement” has proven to be one of the most exciting and fulfilling programs ever initiated.
 With electric energy available, the urban people, working out of the overcrowded cities, are moving into rural areas bringing with them businesses and services to meet their needs.
 Consequently, agriculture and industry have blended together, making rural areas a strong and vibrant economic force.
-And the Cooperatives, through the “REA Movement,” helped to make this happen.
+Cooperatives, through the “REA Movement,” helped to make this happen.